Effect of slowly decaying long-range interactions on topological qubits: Discussion

 Based on these results, we conjecture that the Ising spin chain (\ref{H}) with $f(r) \sim 1/r^\alpha$ also exhibits the same stretched exponential splitting.
 That is, for $0 < \alpha < 1$, the splitting scales as $\delta \sim \exp[-(\text{const.}) L^{\frac{1+\alpha}{2}}]$ .
 At the same time, the results of Ref.~\onlinecite{lapa21stability} guarantee that if $\alpha > 1$, then the splitting of the Ising spin chain model with $f(r) \sim 1/r^\alpha$ scales \emph{exponentially} with system size: $\delta \sim \exp[-(\text{const.}) L]$.
 Putting this together, our expectation for the marginal case $\alpha = 1$ is that the ground state splitting scales exponentially with system size $L$, possibly with logarithmic corrections.
 It would be interesting to test these conjectures numerically.

 It would also be interesting to investigate the scaling of the ground state splitting from a continuum field theory perspective.
 Perhaps such an approach could reveal whether the stretched exponential scaling that occurs in our models is a universal property or requires fine-tuning.
-We leave this question for future work.

-An important direction for future work would be to study \emph{two-dimensional} (2D) systems with long range interactions.
+Another important direction for future work would be to study \emph{two-dimensional} (2D) systems with long range interactions.
 In particular it would be interesting to investigate a toy version of a fractional quantum Hall state with $1/r$ Coulomb interactions.
 A good starting point is the charge conserving toric code model discussed in Sec.~III~A of Ref.~\onlinecite{levin2011exactly} -- an exactly solvable gapped 2D lattice model with $U(1)$ charge conservation and fractionally charged anyon excitations.
 For this model, the key question would be to understand how the ground state splitting scales with system size if we add two types of perturbations, namely (1) weak $1/r$ density-density interactions and (2) a weak nearest neighbor charge hopping term.
 (The motivation for including the second perturbation is that it provides a finite dispersion to charged excitations, which are otherwise completely localized).
 It is plausible that the ground state splitting of this perturbed model is governed by the same physics as fractional quantum Hall states with Coulomb interactions.